mstockwell/Check-VPC-IP-Address-Space/README.md

 ## Copy & Paste Deployement

 ## SAM Deployment
-At the command line, enter the following command and press return:
+At the command line, enter the following command and press return: (select an S3 bucket and name for your CloudFormation stack)
-`aws cloudformation package --template-file template.yaml  --output-template-file output.yaml --s3-bucket <yourbucketname>  --s3-prefix <yourcloudformationname>`
+`aws cloudformation package --template-file template.yaml  --output-template-file output.yaml --s3-bucket <yourbucketname>  --s3-prefix <cloudformationstack>`

 The above command packages your lambda functions and puts them in your S3 bucket.
 In addition, the SAM template will be transformed into a CloudFormation template to be used in the next step for creating your infrastructure stack.

-Next, enter the following command and press return: aws cloudformation deploy --template-file output.yaml --stack-name <yourcloudformationname> --capabilities CAPABILITY_NAMED_IAM
+Next, enter the following command and press return: aws cloudformation deploy --template-file output.yaml --stack-name <cloudformationstack> --capabilities CAPABILITY_NAMED_IAM

 You should see Waiting for changeset to be created..
 The above command creates the necessary AWS infrastructure including a lambda role, an SNS topic, and a CloudWatch Schedule Event.
 Deploying the infrastructure will take approximately 3 minutes.
-Upon completion of the stack deployment, Successfully created/updated stack - Alexa-Workshop-App
+Upon completion of the stack deployment, you will see the message, Successfully created/updated stack - <cloudformationstack>